CardonEmily/simple-js-app/README.md

 # simple-js-app

 ##/Project description
-Creating a pokedex of my top five pokemon.
+Creating a pokedex of pokemon.

 ##How to get the project running